-This tool is capable of checking if your VPN is leaking by running tests in a browser, and separately via your torrent client.
-Here’s a little more information on how it works:
+Our VPN leak test tool checks if your VPN is leaking by running tests in a browser, and separately via your torrent client.

-Our tool asks for permission to access this data – should you grant it, it can then check your HTML5 geolocation and compare it to the location associated with your IP address.
-If those two locations are not a close match then there’s a chance that websites and services will know that you are not connecting from the location your VPN claims you are.
+Our tool asks for permission to access this data – if you grant our tool access, it can check your HTML5 geolocation and compare it to your IP address location.

 Tor Exit Node